AyalaGottfried/Auto-Complete/README.md

 The results will be from sentences within given input text files.

-You can upload your own files. in data_manager.py, line 4, change to your path to folder.
+You can upload your own files.
+In data_manager.py, line 4, change to your path to folder.

 ### Example:
 ![image](https://user-images.githubusercontent.com/86181688/132979149-d87b05c3-6d0b-49bd-826a-b02a7aedcc6e.png)

+## Design:
+The program consists of two parts: preprocessing and online search.

+In preprocessing the system is taking the data and builds a data structure from it.

+In the online search the system takes the sentence which the user types and search this sentence in the data structure.